MaoZiming/papers/8-edge-computing/82-tinyos.md

     * **Event-driven** architecture: high performance in concurrency intensive application!
       * No polling.
       * Unused CPU cycles are spent in the sleep state as opposed to actively looking for an interesting event.
+    * Events are driven by hardware interrupts.
+TinyOS executes short tasks and event handlers that are triggered by these events.
+      * This allows TinyOS to be in low power states when no events are pending.
     * Why not thread?
        * stack-based: reserved for each execution context
        * need to be multi-task between execution contexts at rate of **40,000 switches per second**